Clean Energy Plan

 Planning for Affordable and Reliable Electricity to Meet Michigan's Future Energy Needs

-The Balanced Energy Initiative is Consumers Energy’s comprehensive plan to meet the energy needs of its 1.8 million electric customers for the next 20 years.
+The Clean Energy Plan is Consumers Energy’s comprehensive plan to meet the energy needs of its 1.8 million electric customers for the next 25 years.
 The plan calls for meeting the customer demand for electricity with a balanced portfolio of diverse energy resources:

 - energy efficiency